ararslan/CirrusCI.jl/README.md

 This repository contains utilities for using Julia on [Cirrus CI](https://cirrus-ci.org).
 Note that while Cirrus supports multiple systems, currently this script only supports FreeBSD builds.
-For the time being, users are encouraged to continue to use Travis CI for Linux and macOS and AppVeyor for Windows.
+For the time being, users are encouraged to continue to use [GitHub Actions](https://github.com/julia-actions/setup-julia) for Linux, macOS, and/or Windows builds.
 Support for those systems may be revisited here in the future.

-This is still in an alpha stage; there may be future changes.

 ## Usage